Aptomi/k8s-app-engine/README.md

 ## User Guide

 ### Installation
-TODO: "go get", script, docker container? it needs to have clients, graphviz, etc
+TODO: "go get", script, docker container? it needs to have clients, etc

 ### Configuring LDAP
 Aptomi needs to be configured with user data source in order to retrieve their labels/properties.
 It's recommended to